-The Society is structured in a way that regional Councils (usually paid staff), supports local Conferences (volunteer groups) in their efforts to serve the needy in their local communities.
-Each Council operates autonomously; however, all are bound by the rules of the National Council in St. Louis, where the first U.S Council was formed in 1845.
-Additionally, each Council sets the rules and regulations for its Conferences based on the philanthropic environment in their local region.
-Although each Council operates differently, the mission and services remain central to growing spiritually through service to the poor.
+The Society of St. Vincent de Paul is structured in a way that regional Councils (usually paid staff), supports local Conferences (volunteer groups) in their efforts to serve the needy in their local communities.
+Each SVDP Council operates autonomously; however, all are bound by the rules of the National Council in St. Louis, where the first U.S. Council was formed in 1845.
+Additionally, each Council sets the rules and regulations for its Conferences based on the environment of their local region.
+Although each Council operates differently and offers different programs and services, the mission of our members remains central to growing spiritually through service to the poor.

-The Central Council headquartered in Bethpage serves as a resource center, providing support services, financial aid, and technical assistance to its Conferences.
-The Council organizes workshops and liturgies that bring together Vincentians from all the Conferences for educational purposes and spiritual enrichment.
+The Central Council headquartered in Bethpage serves as the administrative arm of the Society on Long Island.
+As a resource and support hub, the Central Council provides Conferences with financial assistance to help them serve the needs of individuals and families in Nassau and Suffolk County.
+The Central Council also offers technical assistance, formation training, and organizes workshops and liturgies that bring together Vincentians for educational purposes and spiritual enrichment.